 Here is the ranking of the FB: Vanilla> Chocolate> Strawberry> Chicken> Cookies> Cappuccino> Legumes > Pineapple-Coco.

 What PRODUCTS does Küik offer?

-Küik is a recently formed Spanish meal replacement brand, similarly to Satislent.
-This small brand currently offers one product, a powder meal replacement that comes in an unflavoured version.
-To this unflavoured version you can then add 8 different flavourings that they produce: Chocolate, Vanilla, Cookies, Strawberry, Legumes, Coffee, Chicken and Coco-pineapple.
+Küik is a Spanish meal replacement brand, similarly to Satislent.
+This small brand currently offers three powder based products, a whey based formula and two vegan alternatives.
+To the first, you can then add 8 different flavourings that they produce: Chocolate, Vanilla, Cookies, Strawberry, Legumes, Coffee, Chicken and Coco-pineapple.

 The flavourings come in 15 pouch boxes, so you can use one box per quick bag (15 meals per bag).